DolevAttiya/Compiler/README.md

-# Compiler
-ROTEM DO ALL

-Token EOF => Lyxical runs in loops

-Fix Comment =>

-Fix Format Of messages

-Upload=

-1.Information.txt
+Rotem does all:

+1. Add an EOF token and make the lexical analyzer run in loop until it detects the EOF.

+2. Fix the comment's regex (Waiting for Gila's response)

-2.zip	(in the end of the Project)
+3. Fix the format of the output messages

+4. Need to upload:

+      1. Information.txt

+      2. Zip to the releases when we finish and test it on everybody's computers

-* pary attention to the Instruction
+* Note for all: Pay attention to the assignment's submission instructions